npolar/gouncer/README.md

 ```

 If you sent the request with valid credentials you'll receive an email on the accounts email address with a code to complete the cancellation process.
 To complete cancallation run the following command.
-For <code> inser the value received in the email.
+Replace the code part of the uri with the value received in the email.

 ```shell
   curl -k -XGET https://localhost:8950/cancel/<code>